Ricci-Positive Metrics on Connected Sums of Projective Spaces: Doubly Warped Riemannian Submersion Metrics

-Figure \ref{fig:riemsub} illustrates these definitions.
-A smooth surjective submersion $\pi:(E,g)\rightarrow (B,\check{g})$ is called a \emph{Riemannian submersion} if for all horizontal vectors $X_i$ we have $\pi^*\check{g} (X_i,X_j)= g(X_i,X_j)$, i.e. if $d\pi: H_x \rightarrow T_{\pi(x)}B$ is an isometry.
-It is a fact that a Riemannian submersion between two compact manifolds is a smooth fiber bundle with fiber diffeomorphic to a compact manifold $F$ (see \cite[Theorem 9.3]{Be}).Thus one can define a metric on the total space of a fibration by specifying the data of Definition \ref{submersionfacts}.
+It is a fact that a Riemannian submersion between two compact manifolds is a smooth fiber bundle with fiber diffeomorphic to a compact manifold $F^n$ (see \cite[Theorem 9.3]{Be}).Thus one can define a metric on the total space of a fiber bundle making the projection $\pi:E^{n+m}\rightarrow B^m$ a Riemannian submersion by specifying the data of Definition \ref{submersionfacts}.